 They can include their type, maintenance, and the condition of the processed coins.
 Different credit unions may show variation in accuracy, and concerns about credit union fees are often raised.

-• Sorting mechanism: Machines with sophisticated sorting mechanisms (e.g., weight-based, diameter-based, or advanced sensors) are typically more accurate.
+• Sorting Mechanism: Machines with sophisticated sorting mechanisms (e.g., weight-based, diameter-based, or advanced sensors) are typically more accurate.

 • Cleanliness: Dirty, sticky, or corroded coins can cause jams or miscounts.